 The motivation for such acts of self-sacrifice is the forgiveness they have received from God.

 And over all these put on love, that is, the bond of perfection.

 After clothing ourselves with self-sacrificial attributes of Christ, Paul instructs us to put on love (agápē), the highest of all virtues, as the final outer garment.
 It covers, binds, and informs all the others.

 And let the peace of Christ control your hearts,

-The peace of Christ should not be confused with mere tolerance, or control imposed by some outside force.
-It is an inner peace which originates with a relationship with God.
+The peace of Christ should not be confused with mere tolerance, and this isn’t control imposed by some outside force.
+It is an inner peace that originates with a relationship with God.

 the peace into which you were also called in one body.
 And be thankful.

 The peace of Christ transforms us and enables harmonious living with others in the one body of Christ.

 Let the word of Christ dwell in you richly, as in all wisdom you teach and admonish one another, singing psalms, hymns, and spiritual songs with gratitude in your hearts to God.